An extensive guide to the best breakfast you could have in Spain

 14. Churros con Chocolate

-You should bear in mind that churros con chocolate are commonly eaten in winter because they help you get warmed when walking around the city looking for some Christmas presents.
+You should bear in mind that churros con chocolate is commonly eaten in winter because it helps you get warmed when walking around the city looking for some Christmas presents.

-In Spain, hot chocolates are quite thick and you will need just a few churros to feel your tummy full.
+In Spain, hot chocolates are quite thick, and you will need just a few churros to fill your tummy.

 Get the recipe: Authentic Churros Recipe from Spain